surveycto/field-plug-in-resources/docs/developer-docs-home.md

 * **Parameters**
     When you configure a field to use a field plug-in, you can supply optional parameters as well.
 These parameters can contain expressions and field references, which get evaluated right before the field plug-in loads.
 This can be used to pass information or configuration settings from other parts of the form to your field plug-in.
 More information is available within the [form API reference](https://github.com/surveycto/field-plug-in-resources/blob/master/docs/api-reference.md) documentation.

+* **Metadata**
+    Your field plug-in can store metadata alongside response data.
+This metadata can be accessed by other fields in the form using the `plug-in-metadata(field)` function.
+This can be used to pass information from your field plug-in to other parts of the form.
+See [this page](https://docs.surveycto.com/02-designing-forms/01-core-concepts/09.expressions.html) for more info about form functions including `plug-in-metadata(field)`.

 * **Referencing form attachments**
     Field plug-ins can access form attachments if you know their file name.
 See the [field plug-in definition](https://github.com/surveycto/field-plug-in-resources/blob/master/docs/plug-in-definition.md) documentation for more info.